-Our partners help us reach Ohio Medicare beneficiaries of all ages to empower them to recognize and avoid identity theft, Medicare fraud and scams and other crimes that target older adults.
+Our partners help us reach Ohio Medicare beneficiaries to show them how to recognize and avoid identity theft, Medicare fraud, scams and other crimes that target older adults.

 American Association of Service Coordinators (AASC)

 AASC was established in 1999 as a national non-profit membership association to advance the interests of the service coordinator profession.
-AASC’s purpose is to provide guidance, education, advocacy, networking and professional standards to its members – Service Coordinators – who work to support individuals, families, older adults and people with disabilities in affordable housing.
-In 2016 AASC launched AASCUniversity, on-demand online education developed by AASC in collaboration with their partners to meet the unique professional development needs of service coordinators.
+AASC’s purpose is to give guidance, education, advocacy, networking and professional standards to its members – Service Coordinators – who work to support individuals, families, older adults and people with disabilities in affordable housing.
+In 2016 AASC launched AASCUniversity, on-demand online education made by AASC with their partners to meet the unique professional development needs of service coordinators.

 Website: www.servicecoordinator.org Phone: 614-848-5958

 CILO provides Homeless Services, Advocacy, Peer Support, Independent Living Skills, Information & Referral, and Transition Services for people with physical, sensory, cognitive, and/or psychological disabilities.
 CILO is the oldest independent living center in Ohio and is governed, managed and staffed by a majority of professionals with disabilities who have an insight into the issues experienced by people with disabilities.
 CILO serves Greater Cincinnati and Northern Kentucky

 MOBILE works with many local Key Stakeholders, National, State, and Federal agencies to promote greater access and parity for disabled persons.
 Services include Information and Referral, Independent Living Skills Training, Advocacy, and Peer Support.
 MOBILE serves Franklin County and surrounding areas of Central Ohio.

 North Central Ohio Aging & Disability Resource Network (ADRN) – Region 5